hcallahan-lowrisc/ibex-demo-system/README.md

 sed -i -- "s|sha256\s=\s\".*\";|sha256 = \"$VIVADO_BUNDLED_HASH\";|g" flake.nix

 nix flake update
-nix develop .#labenv # This will take a while, maybe 10 mins...
+nix develop # This will take a while, maybe 10 mins...

 # Once it completes,you should see the message...
 # >> Welcome the the ibex-demo-system nix environment! <<